oxidecomputer/humility/README.md

               0 \/  2  3  4  5  6  7  8  9  a  b  c  d  e  f
 0x00011d00 |    62 6f 75 6e 64 73                            |  bounds
 ```

+The length argument can have an optional size suffix.
+Note that "k" is
+used to to denote the SI kilobytes (that is, 1000 bytes); if one wishes to
+have a multiples of 1024 bytes (a kibibyte), "KiB" should be used instead.

 To display as half-words (16-bits) use `-h`; to display as words (32-bits)
 use `-w`.
 (The addresses must be 2-byte and 4-byte aligned, respectively.)